RichTeaMan/combine-derby-godot/readme.md

 An awful game about smashing things with a combine harvester written in the [Godot engine](https://godotengine.org/).
 A [continuation of a prevous attempt in Bevy](https://github.com/RichTeaMan/combine-derby).

+A web version of it can be found at https://richteaman.github.io/combine-derby-godot/.
+Windows and Linux builds are also available as an action artifact.

 ## Attributions

 * Wet mud texture: https://godotengine.org/asset-library/asset/334